unknown-symbol/Rock-Paper-Scissors/README.md

 Following [The Odin Project](https://www.theodinproject.com/).

-Working version with only buttons and text result.
+Working ui version with buttons, text result and score.

 ## Some code